jonlpersson/ed-latimore/site/_posts/2022-10-26-best-face-oil-for-men.md

 * **Rosehip seed oil:** An ancient oil produced from the fruit and seeds of the rose plant.
 It’s commonly used for its valuable healing benefits and contains skin-nourishing vitamins and essential fatty acids.
 * **Argan oil:** Produced from the kernels of the argan tree native to Morocco.
 Argan oil is commonly used as an anti-aging product due to it being rich in essential fatty acids and antioxidants.
 * **Evening primrose oil:** Derived from the evening primrose plant’s seeds and contains the fatty acid linolenic acid, which can help fortify the skin barrier and reduce skin inflammation that can cause acne breakouts.
-* **Tea tree oil:** Derived from the leaves of the tea tree, this essential oil is commonly used to treat a range of ailments, including acne, athlete's foot, lice, nail fungus, and insect bites.
+* **Tea tree oil:** Derived from the leaves of the tea tree, this essential oil is commonly used to treat a range of ailments, including acne, athlete’s foot, lice, nail fungus, and insect bites.
 * **Olive oil:** Even commonly used cooking oils such as olive oil can be used as an antibacterial and moisturizer for your skin.
 * **Coconut oil:** Another popular cooking oil with antimicrobial properties that can help reduce inflammation, moisturize skin, and even help heal wounds.
 * **Avocado oil:** Avocado oil has high concentrations of vitamin E, potassium, and lecithin, to nourish and moisturize skin.
 The essential fatty acid, oleic acid, is also shown to promote collagen production, accelerating healing and helping with minor burns.